 Water is the lifeblood of any low carbon heat system or heat network, yet it is often the most overlooked component.

-Poor water quality can silently degrade system performance, shorten equipment lifespan, and lead to costly failures.
+Poor water quality can silently degrade system performance, shorten equipment lifespan, lead to costly failures, and potentially invalidate manufacturer warranties.
 From the moment a system is filled, untreated water begins interacting with metals, oxygen, and heat - setting the stage for corrosion, scaling, and sludge formation.
-In our blog, we outline what neglect can cost, outline water treatment methods and why we believe VDI 2035 Compliance is the standard to reach for.
+In our blog, we outline what neglect can cost, outline water treatment methods and why we believe VDI 2035 Compliance - a demineralised approach - is the standard to reach for.

 The Hidden Cost of Neglect